santiago-sanitation-systems/Santiago.jl/README.md

 # Usage

-Note, starting Julia with multiple threads may speed up the execution.
+Note, starting Julia with multiple threads may speed up the execution through parallelization.

+## Minimal Example

 ```Julia
 using SanitationSystemMassFlow